inesjpedro/code-test-data-science/README.md

 | GT | Non-fraud |     19    |   1   |
 |    |   Fraud   |     0     |   12  |

-For this best model, the results seems very good and consistent across the train and test splits.
+For this best model, the results seem very good and consistent across the train and test splits.
 The latter indicates the model did not overfit to the training set.